Ibadullah1997/ResumeAssignment/README.md

 # ResumeAssignment
-This is my second assignment of Resume
+This is my second assignment of Resume of week six.